Nutrition

 via Canva

-Next time you’re munching on them straight from the bag, sprinkling them on salads or adding them to your baked goods, just remember: these crunchy seeds are a stress-busting healthy snack and your body will thank you.
+So, next time you’re munching on them straight from the bag, sprinkling them on salads or adding them to your baked goods, remember that these crunchy seeds are a stress-busting, healthy snack that your body will thank you for munching on.

 Sunflower and sunflower seeds.